Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Introduction

 This paper is organized as follows.
-Section \ref{sec:data} discusses the construction of the individual-level global VC investor database by merging multiple commercial databases with manually collected data.
-Section \ref{sec:irr} presents the design of Experiment A and analyzes investors' evaluations of startup profiles.
+Section \ref{sec:data} discusses the construction of the individual-level VC investor database.
+Section \ref{sec:irr} presents the design of Experiment A and analyzes investors' evaluations of startup profiles and donation behaviors.
 Section \ref{sec:correpondencetest} describes the design of Experiment B and analyzes investors' information acquisition behaviors.
-Section \ref{sec:discussion} reconciles the contradictory results from both experiments and the contradictory results in the literature by analyzing the distributional effect.
-It also discusses the complementarity of these two experiments and the related policy implications.
-Section \ref{sec:division} studies the decision-based heterogeneous effect to measure how divided the investment community is and what separates us.
+Section \ref{sec:discussion} provides a comparison of these two experiments, the link to discrimination theories, and related policy implications.
 Section \ref{sec:conclusion} concludes.

 \hypertarget{sec:data}{